 Mike Althorpe (The London Ambler) is an urban historian, architectural researcher, educator and story teller with a passion for the history, streets and buildings of London.
 Graduating from Kingston University with a BA in Fine Art, Mike went on to complete a research MA at the University of Westminster focussing on London’s Architecture, history and spatial development.
 He has spent the past 18 years producing a variety of built environment events, publications, exhibitions and outreach projects.
 Most recently he co-authored ‘Social Housing’, published by RIBA, and curated the exhibition of the same name in London in 2017 and at New York’s Center for Architecture in 2018.

-Esperanza Fernandez was born in Logrono (La Rioja) in Northern Spain, but settled in England at the age of 19.
-She has been teaching Spanish to adults since 1990 at Hendon and Barnet Colleges, Hampstead Garden Suburb Institute, Middlesex University, Knuston Hall, (a weekend residential college) and since 2006 has been teaching our popular Spanish classes at the HLSI.
+Esperanza Fernandez was born in Logrono (La Rioja) in Northern Spain but settled in England at the age of 19.
+She has been teaching Spanish to adults since 1990 at Hendon & Barnet Colleges, Hampstead Garden Suburb Institute, Middlesex University, Knuston Hall, (a Weekend Residential College) and since 2006 has been teaching our popular Spanish classes at the HLSI.

 Agnès Gatineau studied in Sorbonne Nouvelle, Paris then in University College London.
-She has taught French as a foreign language for over 20 years in a broad spectrum of institutions and businesses.
+She has taught extensively French as a foreign language for over 25 years in a broad spectrum of Institutions and businesses.
 She also runs her own workshops and cultural tours.
 She has been the HLSI popular French tutor for over 10 years.

 Darren Harper holds a BA (Hons) English & Creative Writing (1st class), a PGCE in Lifelong Learning, and has been an adult education teacher for 10 years.
-In addition to the HLSI he also teaches at Higham Hall (Cumbria), Dillington House (Somerset), Knuston Hall (Northamptonshire) and Marlborough College (Wiltshire).
-He offers study days at several independent libraries, including the Birmingham & Midland Institute and the Morrab Library in Penzance.
-Darren has almost completed his first book, Encounters and Reflections: An Introduction to Philosophy, which will be published in 2022.
+In addition to teaching at the Highgate Literary & Scientific Institution he teaches residential courses at Dillington House (Somerset) and Higham Hall (Cumbria), as well as Stoic retreats in Somerset, Northumberland and Morocco.
+He offers study days at various independent libraries and adult education centres in the UK, as well as on-line courses.
+Darren has recently completed his first book, Encounters and Reflections: An Introduction to Philosophy.

-Misha Manoor is an experienced exercise instructor who has been in the fitness industry for almost 30 years.
-In addition to general exercise instruction she is qualified to teach exercise to older adults from GP referrals.
+Misha Manoor is an experienced exercise instructor who has been in the fitness industry for almost thirty years.
+In addition to general exercise instruction, she is also qualified to teach exercise to older adults from GP referrals.
 She has been a popular HLSI fitness tutor since 2017.

 Bettina Metcalfe is a dendrologist with a keen interest in observing and identifying trees in ornamental settings in historic parks and gardens.
 She is a professional teacher and has extensive experience of leading tree study walks.
 Bettina is an active member of the International Dendrology Society.